getcarina/getcarina.com/_tutorials/025-interlock-on-carina.md

   - intermediate
 ---

-This tutorial shows you how to use [interlock](https://github.com/ehazlett/interlock) to load balance your containers across a swarm cluster, send on statistics to carbon, or other swarm event driven operations.
-Interlock listens for new Docker events, such as a new container being started and, according to your configuration, notifies plugins.
+This tutorial shows you how to use [interlock](https://github.com/ehazlett/interlock), the event-driven Docker Swarm plug-in system, to load balance your containers across a Swarm cluster, send statistics to Carbon, and perform other Swarm event-driven operations.
+Interlock listens for new Docker events, such as a new container being started, and, according to your configuration, notifies plug-ins.

-Interlock has plugins for
+Interlock has plug-ins for:

-* load balancing via HAProxy
+* Load balancing via HAProxy
-* load balancing via Nginx
+* Load balancing via NGINX
-* stat forwarding to Carbon
+* Statistics forwarding to Carbon

 Normally for interlock you need to mount a volume with certificates, set TLS options, and optionally set environment variables.
-Using [libcarina, the go bindings for carina](https://github.com/rackerlabs/libcarina), we've modified interlock to require only your username, API key, and the name of the cluster you want to run on.
+Using [libcarina, the go bindings for carina](https://github.com/rackerlabs/libcarina), interlock in Carina has been modified to require only your username, API key, and the name of the cluster you want to run on.

-Assuming you have a cluster named `boatie`, this is how you would run the `example` plugin (swapping in your own username and API key):
+Assuming that you have a cluster named `boatie`, following is how you would run the `example` plug-in (substituting your own username and API key):

 ```bash
 docker run carina/interlock --username $USERNAME  --api-key $APIKEY --clustername boatie --plugin example start
 ```

-which results in output like so:
+The resulting output looks as follows:

 ```
 $ docker run carina/interlock --username $USERNAME  --api-key $APIKEY --clustername boatie --plugin example start